 - A large, lower-priority frame may be ahead of low-latency frame on a given egress port.
-This provides the lower bound of bridge relay latency.
-For many control applications in industrial control and automotive, lower latency than this lower bound is required to converge such control applications onto bridged LAN. - In industrial control, higher link speed with a significantly greater than 7 bridge hop requires support of low-latency bridging. - In automotive, lower latency over smaller number of bridge hop requires support of low-latency bridging. - Multiple additional uses of this standard extends to medical (e.g. MRI controllers) and Energy sub-station real-time power control systems.
+This condition, "head-of-line blocking", leads to excessive bridge relay latency for the low-latency frame (?).
+For many control applications in industrial control and automotive, lower latency than this condition is required to support applications such as control loops onto bridged LAN. - In automotive, lower link speed (100 Mb/s and above), lower latency over smaller number of bridge hop requires support of lowlatency bridging. - In industrial control, higher link speed (1 Gb/s and above) with a significantly greater than 7 bridge hop requires support of lowlatency bridging. - Multiple additional uses of this standard extends to medical (e.g. MRI controllers) and Energy sub-station real-time power control systems.(?
+Double check w/ IEEE policy ??)